berkarcan/ZeroOnlineBank/README.md

 # Zero Online Bank Web App Functionality Tests Project
-This project accomplish the automated functionality test of http://zero.webappsecurity.com/.
+This project accomplishes the automated functionality test of http://zero.webappsecurity.com/.
 <br>
 The only failing two test cases find that Currency amount box can accept alphabetic and non-alphanumerical characters, although it should accept only positive numbers.